NSLS-II-BMM/BeamlineManual/intro.rst

    The BlueSky user prompt at BMM

+.. todo:: That prompt image is out of date.
+Need to update image and
+          discuss cadashboard.

 The white characters at the beginning of the prompt show the :numref:`photon delivery system mode (Section %s) <change-mode>` |nd|
 currently :quoted:`XRD` |nd| and the :numref:`monochromator crystals (Section %s) <change-crystals>` currently in use |nd| currently Si(311).

-The red :quoted:`A` and :quoted:`B` indicate that the A and B (front end and photon) shutters are currently closed.
-When open these letters are blue.
-The italicized blue text gives the beam current.
+:strike:`The red A and B indicate that the A and B (front end and photon) shutters are currently closed.
+When open these letters are blue.` The italicized blue text gives the beam current.
 (This picture was made during a maintenance period.)
 Finally, the bright green number indicates the command count, just like the default Ipython prompt.

 .. _start_end: